-If a vertex shader declared-input is any scalar or vector type, it will consume a single location.
-If a non-vertex shader input is a scalar or vector type other than dvec3 or dvec4, it will consume a single location, while .
-Inputs of types dvec3 or dvec4 will consume two consecutive locations.
+If a vertex shader input is any scalar or vector type, it will consume a single location.
+If a non-vertex shader input is a scalar or vector type other than dvec3 or dvec4, it will consume a single location, while types dvec3 or dvec4 will consume two consecutive locations.
 Inputs of type double and dvec2 will consume only a single location, in all stages.

-If the declared input is an array of size n and each element takes m locations, it will be assigned m n consecutive locations starting with the location specified.
+If the declared input (after potentially removing an outer array level as just described above) is an array of size n and each element takes m locations, it will be assigned m n consecutive locations starting with the location specified.
 For example, will establish that the shader input colors is assigned to vector location numbers 6, 7, and 8.